ashtrail/thoughtfulinquiry.com/content/now.md

 1. Focus on shorter posts for the time being and increase my publishing frequency (about 1 post a month would be a decent improvement).
 2. Clarify my general philosophy and target audience with improved descriptions and dedicated new pages.

+## 2024

+### February

+At the very beginning of February, I had a sudden spurt of inspiration for my *Too skeptical to disbelieve* post, which I started writing and finished publishing within the span of three days^[This is why I like short posts.
+A couple of sessions of fun, and you're done, instead of a one to two-month slog of existential ups and downs.].
+I spent the rest of the month finishing the edits on my bigger *What it can spark isn't always bound by what it is* post.
+Lastly, I wrote my 2023 recap on this Now page.

+February also marks the end of my contract as a web developer at MAPAL after two years and four months of service.
+The departure process had been brewing since the end of October and was pretty mired in uncertainty up until recently, so I'm glad that it's finally done.
+I'm not exactly sure what kind of job I'll be aiming for next.
+I need to do some research and assessments first.
+In the meantime, I'll have more time to dedicate to the blog.

+Now that it's finally finished, I also binged the entire *Attack on Titan* anime from start to end, as well as the two first seasons of *Vinland Saga*^[Technically, I watched a lot more stuff, but the bulk of it was less significant than these two.].
+I highly recommend both, they're some of the best anime I've ever watched—and I've seen a lot by now—even if the end of the former is a bit disappointing in my opinion.

+I often feel that way when a significant portion of the mystery driving the plot hinges on uncovering the motivations pushing one character (usually the antagonist) to go to such lengths.
+I never find them sufficiently convincing in the end+[To be clear, I find most of *Attack on Titan*'s reveals to be excellent, same for its characters' motivations and psychology.
+It's just the incentives of two specific and influential characters, which underpin the last arc and are only revealed at the very end, that left me perplexed.].
+Good old: all that for this?

+The exact same thing happened with every Naoki Urasawa manga I read so far (i.e. *Pluto*, *Monster* & *20th Century Boys*).
+I still love them, but I wish the quality of the final reveal was on par with the rest of the story.
+The only exception to this pattern I can think of is the movie *Oldboy* by Park Chan-wook.

+### January

+During January, I finished the first draft of my *What it can spark isn't always bound by what it is* post, which I started working on in December.
+I also kept refining and summarizing my overall philosophy in the background.

+On a more personal front, I started learning Google Sheets to automate the management of some of my finances, and it's a pretty nifty tool.
+I also acquired a Meta Quest 2 virtual reality headset and completed *SUPERHOT VR*, which is a great game just like the non-VR original.
+Wiggling around in VR is definitely more immersive and strenuous than your typical "flat screen" gaming.

 ## 2023

 ### Year recap